AvaotaSBC/AvaotaF1/README.md

-# Baiwen Network AvaotaF1 Core Board
+# AvaotaF1 V821 Core DevKit

-The **AvaotaF1 V821 Development Kit** from Baiwen Network adopts a Pico-size design, compact yet powerful.
+The **AvaotaF1 V821 Development Kit** adopts a Pico-size design, compact yet powerful.
 It supports a standard 2.54mm pitch header interface, making it easy to connect to a breadboard for DIY experiments.
 Its ultra-thin double-sided design makes it the size of a 1-yuan coin, integrating all the core features of the V821, greatly enhancing development flexibility and scalability.

 This development kit boasts several powerful features: